Joanna Krupa Strips Naked For Selfie Show During Vagina Court Battle

 The Vagina Monologues

-Joanna has justified her demands for the enormous sum of money, claiming that she went through “emotional distress” as a result of the comments, and that “it hurt her ability to work in the entertainment industry”, reported the Daily Mail.
-The two are currently in the discovery phase of the lawsuit and have been allowed by the courts, access to each other’s personal records to support their stories.
+Joanna has justified her demands for the enormous sum of money, claiming that she went through “emotional distress” as a result of the comments, and that “it hurt her ability to work in the entertainment industry,” reported the Daily Mail.
+The two are currently in the discovery phase of the lawsuit and have been allowed by the courts access to each other’s personal records to support their stories.

 Strip Club Suit